chillerlan/php-qrcode/docs/Usage/Quickstart.md

 echo (new QRCode($options))->render($data);
 ```

-See [Advanced usage](../Usage/Advanced-usage.md) for a more in-depth usage guide.
+See [Advanced usage](../Usage/Advanced-usage.md) for a more in-depth usage guide
+and [configuration settings](../Usage/Configuration-settings.md) for a list of available options.
 Also, have a look [in the examples folder](https://github.com/chillerlan/php-qrcode/tree/main/examples) for some more usage examples.